NushaS/TicketSpy/README.md

 git clone our repo

-1. (optional) Add a .env.local file under TicketSpy/ticketspy for the Supabase credentials
+1. (optional if you don't want to see existing data) Add a .env.local file under TicketSpy/ticketspy for the Supabase credentials
    **_.env.local_**
    NEXT_PUBLIC_SUPABASE_URL=YourSupabaseUrl
    NEXT_PUBLIC_SUPABASE_PUBLISHABLE_OR_ANON_KEY=YourSupabaseApiKey